Skip to main content

 "I will. " She kept the receiver down.

-After the day went by in selecting jewellery and cleaning the empty rooms up for guests, Bondita was drained.
+After the day had gone by in selecting jewellery and cleaning the empty rooms up for guests, Bondita was drained.
 Trilochan reminded her to wake at dawn and clean the last room, Pishima's one.
-Bondita sat down at her desk, to study.
+Bondita sat down at her desk to study.
 But before she could write a page, she fell asleep on the chair.

 Sadhana Debi was in her late seventies.
 She wore a crisp white linen saree, without a blouse, had a rudraksha mala around her neck, and a Jaap mala wrapped around her fingers.
 Her hair was shaved, and a small Chandan tika adorned her wrinkled forehead.
-Although now old and wrinkled her skin glowed and it was quite evident that during her prime days, Thakuma was a pretty lady.
+Although now old and wrinkled, her skin glowed, and it was quite evident that during her prime days, Thakuma was a pretty lady.
 After her parents had married her off at the age of seven, she had only two years of marital bliss.
-The flu took away her husband who was barely in his twenties leaving her at the mercy of her in-laws.
-Her brother had talked them into leaving her at Varanasi than letting her die in the pyre of her husband.
-Since she was nine Sadhana Debi had called Varanasi home.
-Her brother was kind enough to send her money, and write letters.
+The flu took away her husband, who was barely in his twenties, leaving her at the mercy of her in-laws.
+Her brother had talked them into leaving her at Varanasi rather than letting her die in the pyre of her husband.
+Since she was nine, Sadhana Debi had called Varanasi home.
+Her brother was kind enough to send her money and write letters.
 But Sadhana didn't know how to read them.
 She had to pay the page boy of the Ashram for it.
-She had been home or rather, at her brothers' home only on a few milestone occasions.
+She had been home, or rather, at her brothers' home, only on a few milestone occasions.
 Once when he passed away, once when Binoy married Subhra and another time when Aniruddha was born.
 She doted on the grandson.
-He was after all the firstborn heir to the Zamindari.
+He was, after all, the firstborn heir to the Zamindari.

 "Yes, Yes."
 He nodded.
-"Aniruddha's…" Bondita bent down to touch her feet but she stopped Bondita's hands.
+"Aniruddha's…" Bondita bent down to touch her feet, but she stopped Bondita.

 "Pishima Bondita has arranged your room well.
 She had been doing so since morning.
 Koeli, take her belongings upstairs."